 “Oh, I had something before,” she says or, “I’m not really hungry right now.”
-She pinches her wrist and arm when she thinks no-one is looking, and she’s way more interested in the diet stories in magazines than the fashion pages.
+She pinches her wrist and arm when she thinks no-one is looking, and she’s always scrolling on Instagram, liking and saving photos of super-skinny models.

 Mikaela’s friend Samantha is also worried, but for a different reason.
 Sam can see Mikaela getting into the chips and donuts at youth group in a big way, and noticed a whole pile of chocolate wrappers in her room the other day.
 She doesn’t think Mikaela is putting on weight, but she has noticed that she spends a lot of time in the bathroom on her own.

 “Should I say something?”
 Samantha wonders.
 “Is it any of my business?”

 “Should we tell someone?”
 Sarah’s friends ask each other.
 “Or are we just being nosey?”

 It’s hard to know what to do if you suspect your friend has an eating disorder.
 If you try to help, you might lose the friendship.
 If you do nothing, you might lose your friend.